-- 3.1 The Safeguarding Policy and Procedures are mandatory for everyone involved in City of Wolverhampton College.
-Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal or exclusion from the organisation. - 3.2 This applies to anyone working on behalf of City of Wolverhampton College, including Governors, Senior Managers, Volunteers, Agency staff and College employed apprentices. - 3.3 Safeguarding and promoting the welfare of students and apprentices is everyone's responsibility.
-Everyone who encounters students and apprentices, and their families has a role to play.
-To fulfil this responsibility effectively, all staff should make sure their approach is student and apprentice centred.
+- The Safeguarding Policy and Procedures are mandatory for everyone involved in the City of Wolverhampton College.
+Failure to comply with the policy and procedures will be promptly addressed and may result in dismissal or exclusion from the organisation. - 3.2 This applies to anyone working for the City of Wolverhampton College, including Governors, Senior Managers, Volunteers, Agency staff and college-employed apprentices. - 3.3 Safeguarding and promoting the welfare of students and apprentices is everyone's responsibility.
+Everyone who encounters students, apprentices, and their families has a role to play.
+To fulfil this responsibility effectively, all staff should ensure their approach is student and apprentice centred.
 This means that they should consider, at all times, what is in the best interest of the student or apprentice.